ussfranck/ussfranck/README.md

 We do this, not because it's easy, but because we want to make it easy.

 * 🌍  I'm based in Cameroon
-* 🖥️  See my portfolio at [My Portfolio](http://franckmekoulou-personal.web.app)
+* 🖥️  See my portfolio at [Franck Mekoulou Website](http://franckmekoulou-personal.web.app)
 * ✉️  You can contact me at [franckmekoulou.dev@hotmail.com](mailto:franckmekoulou.dev@hotmail.com)
 * 🧠  I'm learning NextJS
-* 🤝  I'm open to collaborating on Open source projet
+* 🤝  I'm open to collaborating on Open source projet(Web | Mobile | Low Level)

 <a href="https://www.github.com/ussfranck" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/github/followers/ussfranck?logo=github&style=for-the-badge&color=84cc16&labelColor=1c1917" /></a>